TranscendComputing/CloudMux/README.md

 Getting Started
 ---------------

-1. Make sure you have ruby 1.9.3 or 2.0+ and mongodb installed.
+1. Make sure you have ruby 1.9.3 or 2.0+ and mongodb installed on a Linux (or similar Unix-based) OS.

 2. Create a ruby environment file and source with the following contents (edit your mongo user and password):